-This Anti-Doping Policy takes effect on 1 January 2015.
+This Anti-Doping Policy as amended takes effect on 10 August 2020.

 In this Anti-Doping Policy, references to Sporting Administration Body should be read as references to Kung Fu Wushu Australia Limited.
-Kung Fu Wushu Australia Limited's international federation is International Wushu Federation.1
+Kung Fu Wushu Australia Limited's international federation is the International Wushu Federation .